Lyrics by MDK

 5. Vício

-MDK is a 1997 third-person shooter video game developed by Shiny Entertainment for Microsoft Windows and subsequently ported to Mac OS by Shokwave, and to the PlayStation by Neversoft.
-The game was published on all systems by PIE in North America, while Shiny Entertainment handled the European release.
-It initially debuted in March 1997 for Windows and in November of the same year for PlayStation.
-Later on, MDK became available on GOG.com in September 2008 and on Steam in September 2009.
+MDK is a 1997 third-person shooter video game developed by Shiny Entertainment for Windows and subsequently ported to Mac OS by Shokwave, and to the PlayStation by Neversoft.
+The game was published on all systems by Playmates Interactive Entertainment (PIE) in North America, while Shiny handled the European release.
 The game tells the story of Kurt Hectic, a janitor who reluctantly attempts to save Earth from an alien invasion of gigantic strip mining city-sized vehicles named "Minecrawlers".
 The Minecrawlers are ruthlessly harvesting Earth's natural resources and crushing any people and cities that get in their way.
 Assisted by his somewhat eccentric boss, Dr. Fluke Hawkins, an inventive scientist, and an unusual robotic companion named Bones, Kurt embarks on a quest to infiltrate each Minecrawler and eliminate its pilot.
 After accomplishing this dangerous task, he must return to Dr. Hawkins' in-orbit space station, the Jim Dandy.
 Conceived and co-designed by Nick Bruty, MDK was Shiny's first PC game, and was notable for using software rendering, requiring a Pentium or equivalent microprocessor, rather than necessitating any GPU enhancements, despite its large 3D levels and complex polygonal enemies.
 As the developers were attempting very ambitious things, they wrote their own programming language.
 Additionally, when in sniper mode, the player has the ability to zoom up to 100x, but the developers chose not to employ any of the standard solutions to pop-up, such as clipping or fogging.
 They also worked to ensure the game ran at a minimum of 30 fps at all times on all machines.
 The game's original system requirements were a 60 MHz Pentium, 16MB of RAM, 17MB of hard drive storage, an SVGA-compatible video card, and a Sound Blaster or equivalent sound card.
 MDK received generally positive reviews, with critics praising the gameplay, the level design, the sardonic sense of humor, the game's technical accomplishments, and the use of sniper mode.
 The most often repeated criticisms included that the game was too short, and the story was weak.
 The game was a commercial success, and Interplay approached Bruty to work on a sequel immediately.
 However, he was already developing Giants: Citizen Kabuto, so BioWare was hired to develop the game.
 MDK2 was published for Windows and the Dreamcast in 2000, and for the PlayStation 2 (as MDK 2: Armageddon) in 2001.
 In 2007, Interplay announced a third game was planned, but it was never made.

 We hope you like these lyrics of MDK's songs, and that you find them useful.